What is Neurofeedback?

 Brain Map

-The brain map is quite useful because it provides a quantifiable number representing how a person's brain is functioning compared to the brain activity of their normally functioning peers.
+The brain map is quite helpful because it provides a quantifiable measure of how a person's brain is functioning relative to that of normally functioning peers.
 This brain map also helps indicate which brain areas and/or networks to target for training.

 In the brain map above, we see the various brain waves both before and after neurofeedback treatment.
-We see that before treatment, the patient had abnormally high levels of Beta and High Beta, however neurofeedback sessions successfully helped train the patient to improve their brain wave functioning.
+We see that before treatment, the patient had abnormally high levels of Beta and High Beta.
+Neurofeedback sessions successfully trained the patient to improve their brain wave function.

 In the brain map above, we see the various brain waves both before and after neurofeedback treatment.
-We see that before treatment, the patient had abnormally high levels of Beta and High Beta, however neurofeedback sessions successfully helped train the patient to improve their brain wave functioning.
+We see that before treatment, the patient had abnormally high levels of Beta and High Beta.
+Neurofeedback sessions successfully trained the patient to improve their brain wave function.

-Neurofeedback training and Pharmaceutical drug interventions for memory loss
+Neurofeedback and pharmaceutical drug interventions for memory loss

-Neurofeedback training may in some cases be a viable alternative to medication treatment in regards to memory loss.
-Neurofeedback works by taking advantage of neuroplasticity.
-The brain has a remarkable ability to learn and it does this by creating neural connections between different areas of the brain.
+Neurofeedback training may be a viable alternative to medication for memory loss in some cases.
+Neurofeedback works by leveraging neuroplasticity.
+The brain has a remarkable ability to learn by forming neural connections between different areas.
 The type of learning that the neurofeedback capitalizes upon is operant conditioning.

-According to Simply Psychology, operant conditioning is defined as a learning strategy in which being reinforced (rewarded) will likely be repeated, and behavior which is not rewarded will occur less frequently.
+According to Simply Psychology, operant conditioning is a learning strategy in which reinforcement (reward) is likely to be repeated, and behavior that is not reinforced occurs less frequently.
 Neurofeedback reinforces our brain wave activity toward a more optimal state of balance and efficiency.
 For example, the television show, video game, or sound that we are watching or listening to during a session will fade in when we are engaging the proper brain waves (reward) and fade out if we are not.

-As opposed to the use of pharmaceutical drug interventions, the lessons our brain learns through neurofeedback become self reinforcing and therefore become permanent .
+Unlike pharmaceutical drug interventions, learning through neurofeedback is self-reinforcing and therefore permanent.
 In contrast, the effects of a drug will only last as long as the drug is being regularly consumed.
-Thus, the time and effort put into neurofeedback training sessions is greatly rewarded by an endured return to a healthier, normal life.
+Thus, the time and effort invested in neurofeedback training sessions are greatly rewarded by an enduring return to a healthier, everyday life.

 How can you start using Neurofeedback?

-According to Simply Psychology, operant conditioning is defined as a learning strategy in which being reinforced (rewarded) will likely be repeated, and behavior which is not rewarded will occur less frequently.
+According to Simply Psychology, operant conditioning is a learning strategy in which reinforcement (reward) is likely to be repeated, and behavior that is not reinforced occurs less frequently.
 Neurofeedback reinforces our brain wave activity toward a more optimal state of balance and efficiency.
 For example, the television show, video game, or sound that we are watching or listening to during a session will fade in when we are engaging the proper brain waves (reward) and fade out if we are not.

-As opposed to the use of pharmaceutical drug interventions, the lessons our brain learns through neurofeedback become self reinforcing and therefore become permanent .
+Unlike pharmaceutical drug interventions, learning through neurofeedback is self-reinforcing and therefore permanent.
 In contrast, the effects of a drug will only last as long as the drug is being regularly consumed.
-Thus, the time and effort put into neurofeedback training sessions is greatly rewarded by an endured return to a healthier, normal life.
+Thus, the time and effort invested in neurofeedback training sessions are greatly rewarded by an enduring return to a healthier, everyday life.

 How can you start using Neurofeedback?